How To Connect Rain Barrels – DIY Guide for Homeowners

 • Use the above diagram as an excellent method to link multiple rain barrels.

-• We suggest raising your barrels off the ground and onto a flat solid surface.
+• We suggest raising your barrels off the ground onto a flat, solid surface.

 • Get commercial-grade spigots.
-Remove the plug from the lower port and attach a spigot to the hole.
+Remove the plug from the lower port and attach a faucet to the hole.

-• You’ll need a Y-splitter, which attaches to the spigot.
-This will give you the option to connect to 2 different barrels.
+• You’ll need a Y-splitter, which attaches to the faucet and allows you to connect to 2 different barrels.

-• You’ll need a short piece of hose with two female ends, which can be attached to the next splitter and barrel.
+• You’ll need a short hose with two female ends, which can be attached to the next splitter and barrel.

 Are you looking to spend more time on your patio in colder months?
 Check out the Top 8 Patio Heaters!